splunk/public-o11y-docs/admin/notif-services/xmatters.rst

 * :ref:`xmatters2`

-  You must be an Observability Cloud administrator to complete this task.
+  You must be an Splunk Observability Cloud administrator to complete this task.

 * :ref:`xmatters3`

 .. _xmatters1:

-Step 1: Create an Observability Cloud integration in xMatters
+Step 1: Create an Splunk Observability Cloud integration in xMatters
 =================================================================================

-For information about how to create an Observability Cloud integration in xMatters, you can search "Splunk Infrastructure Monitoring" on xMatters website.
+For information about how to create an Splunk Observability Cloud integration in xMatters, you can search "Splunk Infrastructure Monitoring" on xMatters website.

 .. _xmatters2:

-Step 2: Create an xMatters integration in Observability Cloud
+Step 2: Create an xMatters integration in Splunk Observability Cloud
 =================================================================================

-You must be an Observability Cloud administrator to perform this task.
+You must be an Splunk Observability Cloud administrator to perform this task.

-To create an xMatters integration in Observability Cloud:
+To create an xMatters integration in Splunk Observability Cloud:

 #.
 Log in to Splunk Observability Cloud.
 #.
 Open the :new-page:`Webhook guided setup <https://login.signalfx.com/#/integrations/xmatters?search_pattern=xMatter&category=all>`.
 Optionally, you can navigate to the guided setup on your own: